RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 ### no plan:
 - [ ] NoBindings: jsonify do not work well with duration: ts_proto do not support
+- [ ] ErrorWithDetails: throw nice-grpc-error-details: ts_proto do not support json format for Any
 - [ ] PostOneofEnum: post body only contain one enum field do not work well: protoc-gen-grpc-gateway do not support
 - [ ] body field do not work well with map field: protoc-gen-grpc-gateway do not support